Fish oil is well known for its wealth of health-promoting properties.

 Omega-3 is an essential part of the diet and supplements like fish oil have been associated with a number of health benefits.

-However, consuming too much fish oil could actually take a toll on your health and lead to side effects such as high blood sugar, insomnia and weight gain.
+However, consuming too much fish oil could actually take a toll on your health and lead to side effects such as high blood sugar and an increased risk of bleeding.

 Stick to the recommended dosage and aim to get the majority of your omega-3 fatty acids from whole food sources to get the most nutritional gain.